SiDdHaRtH-0509/CLiNt-Platform/README.md

 **CLiNt** is a full-stack EdTech platform built for a technology workshop company that conducts hands-on training for engineering students across India.
 The platform covers **AI & Machine Learning**, **Full-Stack Web Development**, **Cybersecurity**, and **Modern Developer Tools**.

-Built as a complete production-ready web application with real authentication, database integration, PDF certificate generation, and email notifications.
+Built as a complete production-ready web application with real authentication, database integration, AI chatbot, PDF certificate generation, and email notifications.

 ---